nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 While severe storms like Ida and Sandy won’t be the last climate disasters we face as a city, by becoming more prepared and informed, along with improvements to our infrastructure and outreach, New Yorkers can stay safe and avoid the health risks of flooding.

-<em>To learn more about how flood risk and health impacts are changing in NYC, <a href="https://climateassessment.nyc/assessment/climate-change-and-new-york-citys-health-risk/">read the NPCC4 Climate and Health chapter.</a> <a href="https://climateassessment.nyc/assessment/overview/"> There are also dedicated chapters in NPCC4 on Flooding, Climate Science, and more at the New York City Panel on Climate Change website,</a> where you can real the full assessment along with overviews, key messages, and special reports.</em>
+<em>To learn more about how flood risk and health impacts are changing in NYC, <a href="https://climateassessment.nyc/assessment/climate-change-and-new-york-citys-health-risk/">read the NPCC4 Climate and Health chapter.</a> <a href="https://climateassessment.nyc/assessment/overview/"> There are also dedicated chapters in NPCC4 on flooding, climate justice, and more at the New York City Panel on Climate Change website,</a> where you can real the full assessment along with overviews, key messages, and special reports.</em>